Monu-Yaduwanshi/Java-servlet-Registration-System-/README.md

 ### Key Features of this `README.md`:
 - Clearly outlines the project, its features, technologies used, setup instructions, and how to access the application.
-- Encourages contributions and includes additional resources for users.

-You can add this file to your GitHub repository to provide clarity and guidance for users interested in your project.
-Let me know if you need any adjustments or additional sections!